 Step 1.
 Start the cluster creation process

-If you haven't already, sign up for a CockroachDB Cloud account.Note:We recommend that CockroachDB Cloud Console users log in with Single Sign-On (SSO), with two-factor authentication (2FA) enabled for the SSO provider.
-This prevents potential attackers from using stolen credentials to accesss or tamper with your critical data.
+If you haven't already, sign up for a CockroachDB Cloud account.Note:We recommend that CockroachDB Cloud Console users log in with Single Sign-On (SSO), optionally with two-factor authentication (2FA) enabled for the SSO provider.
+This prevents potential attackers from using stolen credentials to access or tamper with your critical data.

 Visit your CockroachDB Cloud Console's account settings page and switch to SSO to improve the security of your cluster.